aimlcommunitybd/public-docs/research-program/program-001-072025-details.md

-# Community Research Program 01 (September - November 2025)
+# Community Research Program 01 - July 2025

 **Purpose:**
 This is a volunteer-based research collaboration program aimed at publishing quality papers in conferences and/or journals.